pydio/pydio-doc-howto/misc_webdav_cells.md

 [:image-popup:miscellaneous/webdav/windows_webdav_2.png]

-With windows you might encounter an issue when accessing a webdav that is not behind ssl, to remediate this issue you will have to edit a value in the registry:
+With windows you might encounter an issue when accessing a webdav that is running not with ssl, to remediate this issue you will have to edit a value in the registry:

 * Look for this inside the registry: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters`